stelzo/ros_pointcloud2/README.md

 > [!NOTE]
-> This library is currently in development for v1.
-For the documentation of the current live version v0.4, visit the [docs](https://docs.rs/ros_pointcloud2/0.4.0/ros_pointcloud2/).
+> This library is currently in preparation for v1.
+For the documentation of the current crates.io v0.4, visit the [docs](https://docs.rs/ros_pointcloud2/0.4.0/ros_pointcloud2/).

 <p align="center">
   <h3 align="center">ROS PointCloud2</h3>